VergeGroup/swift-verge/README.md

 **Most manually way of creating a Derived object**

-We can create fully tuned up Derived object with using custom initialized MemoizedMap.
+We can create fully tuned up Derived object with using custom initialized `MemoizedMap`.
 Most of the cases, we don't need to do this.
 Because several overloaded methods enable optimizations automatically that depending on doing things.
 Verge shows current optimization status from the Complexity column of Xcode documentation.